-Turssynovich Zhumagulov, Minister of Education and Science, and Dr. Yerbol Zinaddinovich Suleimenov, President of the NC-STI, signed a three-year national agreement that will bring Thomson Reuters Web of Knowledge to 322 academic, research and government institutions across the country.
-Under this agreement, researchers throughout Kazakhstan will gain access to the world's leading citation databases, enabling them to quickly search and discover high impact literature in all science areas.
+The "Scientific Development Programme in Kazakhstan for 2007-2012" includes 15 specific S&T subprogrammes, including international S&T cooperation.
+Since 2007, the National Centre for Scientific and Technical Information (NC-STI) has been a member of the International Centre for Scientific and Technical Information (ICSTI) along with 21 countries.
+Being one of the largest information centres among the post-Soviet Union countries and the initiator of a set of scientific breakthrough projects in Kazakhstan, the NC-STI provides workshops and seminars to researchers on the areas facilitating their integration and communication with the global S&T network.
+In 2011, Prof. Bakytzhan Turssynovich Zhumagulov, Minister of Education and Science, and Dr. Yerbol Zinaddinovich Suleimenov, President of the NC-STI, signed a three-year national agreement that will bring Thomson Reuters Web of KnowledgeTM to 322 academic, research and government institutions across the country.
+Under this agreement, researchers throughout Kazakhstan will gain access to the world's leading citation databases, enabling them to quickly search and discover the most high impact literature in the all science areas.
 In addition, the powerful analysis tools within the platform will enable institutions across the country to evaluate and benchmark their own research with that of the peers around the world, and to identify possible opportunities for future collaboration.

-Since 2010, more active work on development of the international cooperation in the field of science and technology has begun.
+Since 2010, more active work on development of the international cooperation in the field of innovative development has begun.
 Following the results of the Innovation Congress, it was decided to establish the International Innovative Club (IIC) that includes the leading experts from countries with advanced national innovative systems.
 The working body of the IIC became the Annual Innovative Congress.

-The international cooperation in research, science and technology is regulated by the 31st clause of the "Science Law" of Kazakhstan.
+The international cooperation in research, science and technology is regulated by the legislation of the Republic of Kazakhstan.
+Legal base is the 31st clause of the "Science Law" of Republic Kazakhstan.
 The cooperation is being realized on the basis of the international agreements and contracts, the number of which exceeds 140 as of 2012.
 Some of these agreements directly target innovation.